Category Transit & Wayfinding

 Unveiling the LA Metro Owl Service System Map

-We are excited to announce the launch of the LA Metro Owl Service Map – a new LA Metro transit map which showcases the bus services that operate between 12-4 AM.
-This product caters to commuters who depend on public transit during late night hours.
-As Metro’s first visual planning product for the overnight bus network, the Owl Map reaffirms Metro's commitment to continuously improve access to reliable, 24/7 public transit options.
-DCR collaborated with Metro's Service Planning division in conceiving this newest member of the Metro transit map product suite.
+We are excited to announce the launch of the LA Metro Owl Service Map – a new transit map showcasing bus services that operate between 12-4 AM.
+This product informs commuters who depend on public transit during late night hours.
+The Owl Map demonstrates Metro's commitment to continuously improve access to reliable, 24/7 public transit options.
+DCR collaborated with Metro's Service Planning division to conceive this newest member of the Metro transit map product suite.
 Below is a glimpse into how this map was brought to life.

 Read More